 Honorary Member – a person who has rendered distinguished service to neurosciences shall be eligible for Honorary Membership.
 It shall be the responsibility of the Executive from time to time to recommend to the Association suitable candidates for Honorary Membership.
 Such candidates shall become Honorary Members by a majority vote of the Membership at its Annual Meeting.

 Emeritus Member – a member who has retired from active employment shall be eligible for an Emeritus Membership.
 Anyone who wishes to be so designated shall apply in writing to the Secretary.
 Upon approval of the Executive, the Member’s status shall be transferred to Emeritus status.

-PRIVILEGES OF MEMBERSHIP: Members, Honorary Members and Emeritus Members, but not Student Members or Corporate Members, shall have the right to vote at any duly constituted business meeting of the Association and shall have the right to hold office in the Association.
+PRIVILEGES OF MEMBERSHIP: Members, Honorary Members and Emeritus Members, but not Student Members or Post-doc Members, shall have the right to vote at any duly constituted business meeting of the Association and shall have the right to hold office in the Association.

 At any scientific meeting arranged by the Association, Members, Honorary Members, Emeritus Members and Student members shall be eligible to submit or sponsor communications.
 Only Student members that are supervised by a Member that has paid his or her dues are eligible to receive travel awards.

 Please contact Jude Ross, at Podium Conference Specialists email@example.com Phone: 250-472-7644